17.4. eBPF and XDP¶

 stream: bypass: true

-If you want, you can also bypass encrypted flows by setting no-reassemble to yes in the app-layer tls section
+If you want, you can also bypass encrypted flows by setting encrypt-handling to bypass in the app-layer tls section

 The file ebpf/vlan_filter.c contains a list of vlan id in a switch that you need to edit to get something adapted to your network.
 Another really basic filter dropping IPv6 packets is also available in ebpf/filter.c.